carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl04.rst

 experiment with passes from the command line, so you can see if they do anything.

-Now that we have reasonable code coming out of our front-end, lets talk about executing it!
+Now that we have reasonable code coming out of our front-end, let's talk about executing it!

 Adding a JIT Compiler